shaikarfath/Library/README.md

 >>How to Run Tests

-On a new command prompt, navigate to the directory Library-test using the same commands
+On a new terminal, navigate to the directory Library-test using the same commands

     - cd downloads
     - cd Library-test
     - cd Library-test
     - protractor protractor.conf.js

-Then there will be a pop-up that asks you to set/ pick a browser of your choice to run the tests (Chrome is best browser) and the tests will be running on the browser and after all the entered tests are performed, the command prompt will give you a message that mentions all the passed tests and the total tests along with the failed tests.
+Then the selected browser pops up with the website and the tests are run one by one.
+Once the tests are done, terminal receives a message with how many specs passed or failed and total specs.

+Note: You can select the browser in the protractor.conf.js file.

 >>Back-end Testing

-For back-end testing, we are using ZestJS.
-Unlike protractor, Git Version control supports Zest.
+For back-end testing, we are using JestJS.
+Unlike protractor, Git Version control supports Jest.
+So you can go to the gitpod and run the following steps.

 >>>How to run tests

- On a terminal, type the following command to run zest test cases
+ On a terminal in the gitpod, type the following command to run jest test cases

         npm run test